OctopusDeploy/blog/blog/2021-09/safe-schema-updates-1-delivery-hell/index.md

  - Deployment Patterns
 ---

-This blog post is part 1 of a new series about Safe Schema Updates.
+This blog post is part 1 of a new series about safe schema updates.
 We'll add links to the other posts in this series as they become available.

 !include <safe-schema-updates-posts>